- Mean reversion in trading assumes that key measures like asset prices and return volatility tend to return to their historical averages over time.

 Mean reversion in trading is a concept that refers to the assumption that asset prices and historical returns eventually will return to the long-term mean.
 This concept is rooted in the statistical phenomenon known as regression toward the mean.
 Traders who use this strategy typically look for opportunities to buy or sell assets when prices deviate significantly from their historical mean in anticipation of their eventual return to it.

 The rationale behind the mean reversion theory is that over time, prices that are unusually high or low will tend to normalize to their average values.
-This normalization can be due to various factors, including changes in market sentiment, economic factors, or simply the random fluctuations that occur in markets.
+This normalization can be due to various factors, including changes in market sentiment, economic factors, or simply the random fluctuations that occur in the financial markets.

 For example, if a stock’s price has historically oscillated around $50 but suddenly spikes to $80 without any significant change in the company’s fundamentals, a mean reversion trader might see this as an opportunity to sell the stock, expecting the stock price to fall back to its historical norm.
 Conversely, if the stock drops to $20, the trader might buy it, anticipating a rise back to the $50 level.